-Scam is everywhere.
-Travelers are always the target of scammers, Vietnam is not an exception.
+Travelers are always the innocent target of scammers, Vietnam is not an exception.
 To ensure your trip is not ruined by Vietnamese fraudsters, let’s take a look at our tips below before booking a ticket to Vietnam.

-Taxi logos: many private taxis try to copy Vinasun or Mai Linh logo to confuse travellers.
-Below is picture of Mai Linh and Vinasun taxi.
-Any taxis that look SIMILAR are the fake ones.
-Make sure it must be the SAME.
+Taxi logos: Many private taxis try to copy the Vinasun or Mai Linh logo to confuse travelers.
 If you find it hard to recognize real Mai Linh, Vinasun, it’s best to ask for help from local people, they are rather very helpful and friendly towards tourists.
 An alternative is to have a reliable taxi company’s hotline, so next time you go somewhere, just give them a call.

 - Mai Linh: (08) 38 38 38 38